udacity/ud867/FinalProject/README.md

 ### Add Interstitial Ad

 Follow these instructions to add an interstitial ad to the free version.
-Display the add after the user hits the button, but before the joke is shown.
+Display the ad after the user hits the button, but before the joke is shown.

 https://developers.google.com/mobile-ads-sdk/docs/admob/android/interstitial